flashwing-04/showtime-website-project-archive/content/ss20/bachelor/b5-the-missing-tool-projekt/tech-stack/index.md

 {{</section>}}

 {{<section title="MongoDB">}}
-We decided to work with MongoDb, which is a document-oriented database system, classified as a NoSQL database program.
+We decided to work with MongoDB, which is a document-oriented database system, classified as a NoSQL database program.
 It is really simple to use, but offers deep query-abilities at the same time.
 {{</section>}}

 {{<section title="Docker">}}